ZAKI1905/ActiveTargetSim/README.md

 ![Detector Geometry](figs/muon_target_geom.png)

 **Figure 1**: _Perspective view of the detector geometry in the ActiveTargetSim simulation.
 The five grey slabs represent tungsten converter layers used for muon production and stopping analysis.
-The thin brown slab upstream (rightmost slab in image) is the primary graphite target where incoming protons interact to produce secondary particles including muons.
-The visualization omits the world volume for clarity._
+The thin brown slab upstream (rightmost slab in image) is the primary graphite target where incoming protons interact to produce secondary particles including muons._

 ---